 For Ivor Gurney's connection to Framilode read about the Framilode Lock Keeper.

-As the only access to and from Framilode church was across Framilode Bridge, locals say that it was common at one time for newly married couples to pay a 'toll' to the bridge keeper when crossing his bridge.
+As the only access to and from Framilode church was across Framilode Bridge, locals say that at one time it was traditional for newly married couples to pay a 'toll' to the bridge keeper when crossing his bridge.